Bird Game

 }

-A mixture density, such as the gaussion mixture allows for capturing multi-modal distributions and approximate more complex distributions.
+A mixture density, such as the gaussian mixture allows for capturing multi-modal distributions and approximate more complex distributions.

 Mathematical Definition